alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

     A buildpack provides any framework and runtime support required by an app.
 In this case, because the app is written in Ruby, you use the ``ruby_buildpack``.

-1. Create the application using Cloud Foundry:

-    ```
-    cf push
-    ```

-    from the folder where you checked out your app.

-    If you do not specify a name for the app after the ``cf push`` command, the name from the manifest file is used.

 1. Set any additional [environment variables](//deploying_apps/#setting-environment-variables/) required by your app.
 For example:

     ```